OpenBioMaps/documentation/README.md

 # This is a git repo for user contributed OBM documentations

 ## OBM_manual.md
 Complete user manual of project founding and administration by Róbert Veres

 ## install_gekko.md
-virtual image installation tutorial by Attila Ferenc
+virtual image installation guide by Attila Ferenc